saket349/SDE/stackQueue/stack using one queue.md

-- only change in push
+- only change in push, instead of using two queue we use one, so we need to reverse the entries everytime push is called

 ```cpp
 void Stack::push(int val)